david-shao/codepath-app3/README.md

 * [X] If rate limit is reached, client will retry every 30 seconds until successful
 * [X] Change character counter to red when over 140 characters
+* [X] Used heterogenous layouts inside RecyclerView for timeline

 ## Video Walkthrough